LeetLLM

 A code completion system predicts useful edits under a latency budget tight enough to run while a developer is still typing.
 This design chapter covers context collection, ranking, serving, privacy, and feedback loops for developer tools.

-Code completion is a keystroke-latency system: local semantic completion handles exact cases, while remote generation spends work only when context and product value justify it.
+Code completion is a freshness system: local semantic answers should win exact cases, while remote generation only runs when richer code is worth latency.

 Modern coding assistants now span inline completion (suggestions at the cursor), next edit suggestions (updating nearby code without moving the cursor), and full coding agents (systems that can plan and execute multi-file changes from a higher-level request).

-By this point in the curriculum, you've already seen how Transformers predict the next token and how the avoids recomputing shared work.
-This article puts those ideas into a product: a code completion system that may consider each edit event, but only sends qualified requests and only displays fresh results.
+By this point in the curriculum, you've already seen how Transformers predict the next token and how the KV cache avoids recomputing shared work.
+Now put those ideas into a product: a code completion system that may consider each edit event, but only sends qualified requests and only displays fresh results.

 The evolution of code completion